dfinity/candid/spec/Candid.md

 #### Structure

 A service's signature is described by an *actor type*, which defines the list of *methods* that the service provides.
-A service can optionally provide *initialization parameters* for creating services dynamically with the same signature.
 Each method is described by its *name* and a *function type* describing its signature.
 The function type can also be given by referring to a type definition naming a function reference type.

+There are two stages of a service: uninitialize and installed.
+An uninitialized service takes *initialization parameters* for installing service on the platform.
+Once it is installed, the parameters are removed from the service signature.

 ```
 <actortype> ::= { <methtype>;* } | <tuptype> -> { <methtype>;* }